 - else:

+- If the UE is a RedCap UE, the UE shall in the remainder of this procedure consider intraFreqReselection to be intraFreqReselectionRedCap.

 - If the field intraFreqReselection in MIB message is set to "allowed", the UE may select another cell on the same frequency if re-selection criteria are fulfilled;

 - The UE shall exclude the barred cell as a candidate for cell selection/reselection for 300 seconds.